MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/advertising-performance-report.md

 # Advertising performance report

-The **Advertising performance report** shows how your ad units are performing, including community ads and affiliate ads.

-This report includes data from ad units that are associated with **AdControl** or **InterstitialAd** controls in your apps, including reports from multiple ad providers in UWP apps that use [ad mediation](monetize-with-ads.md#mediation).
-For more information about these controls, see [Display ads in your app](../monetize/display-ads-in-your-app.md).
+The **Advertising performance report** shows how your [ad units](monetize-with-ads.md#available-ad-units) are performing, including community ads and affiliate ads.
+This report includes data from multiple ad providers in UWP apps that use [ad mediation](monetize-with-ads.md#mediation).

 To view this report, expand **Analyze** in the left navigation menu and then select **Ad performance**.